 Funded by research grants from MyoKardia, Inc., SHaRe brings together a group of experienced, knowledgeable cardiologists and geneticists from the United States and Europe with a passion for helping people with genetic heart disease.

-MyoKardia’s mission is to revolutionize the treatment of genetic cardiomyopathies and related heart diseases through advances in sarcomere-related biochemistry and molecular biology.
+MyoKardia’s mission is to revolutionize the treatment and research of genetic cardiomyopathies and related heart diseases through advances in sarcomere-related biochemistry and molecular biology.

 To download our brochure, click here.